LLNL/blt/docs/tutorial/getting_started.rst

 This will generate a configured ``Makefile`` in your build directory to build Bare Bones project.
 The generated makefile includes gtest and several built-in BLT *smoke* tests, depending on the features that you have enabled in your build.

+.. note:: A smoke tests are designed to show when basic functionality is not working.
+   For example, if you have turned on MPI in your project but the MPI compiler wrapper cannot produce an executable that runs even the most basic MPI code, the ``blt_mpi_smoke`` test will fail.
+This helps you know that the problem doesn't lie in your own code but in the building/linking of MPI.

 To build the project, use the following command: